nicholaskarlson/WHiB/README.md

 Feel free to open an issue for any suggestions, corrections, or contributions.
 You can also contact the main author through [GitHub](https://github.com/nicholaskarlson).

+## Edit and Compile WHiB for Free
+To Edit and Compile WHiB:
+Overleaf.com Free Account can be used (create a new blank project in Overleaf and then upload all “tex” files and the one “bib” file), and then compile to PDF in Overleaf.